-You should corral all the people you want to be involved in in some way.
-Be it the best man and groomsman, or other close friends and family excited to help out on this important day.
+You should corral all the people you want to be involved in some way.
+Be it the best man, groomsman, or other close friends and family excited to help out on this important day.

 Make these people act as your team members.
 Also, find some meaningful assignments they can help you with.
-Listen to their advice and ideas, as they can provide some good wedding planning tips.
+Listen to their advice and ideas; they can provide some good wedding planning tips.

 Also, it’s customary for the groom to buy gifts for his best man.
 You can buy him something ordinary.
 But it’s essential to buy something he doesn’t have already.